 Additional built-in Roles

 There are a number of additional built-in Roles.
 Double-clicking any of them will show the details window, and the Notes field contains a description of what they are intended to be used for.
 Note however, that unlike the Enterprise Manager Role and Section Manager Role, these additional Roles do not appear in any default ACLs.
 So for example, if you create and account that has the Purchasing Manager Role, you will also have to do additional configuration so that this account will actually be able to see any Purchases.
 You could turn on View/Inspect/Modify rights on the Server ACL for Everyone but note that this will disable Section Managers - allowing even a Section limited account visibility into all objects.
 Instead you might create a new group, add it to the Server ACL with all Rights enabled, and make your new account a member of this group in addition to having the Purchasing Manager Role.
-ACLs can be complex - contact Sassafras tech support if you need help with configuration.
+ACLs can be complex - contact Sassafras Software Support if you need help with configuration.

-As mentioned above, Groups are a sort of container for applying ACL access.
+As mentioned above, Groups are a sort of container for applying ACL permissions.
 Although applying ACLs to a Role is the most simple and straight forward course of action, complex environments may need to use Groups instead.
 Note while you'll see a warning when applying an ACL to a Role that you may want to use a Group, there is nothing wrong with using a Role.
 Imagine for example you wanted two groups of people to have the same privileges to objects, but you wanted that to apply to different objects.
 You could either create two identical Roles and apply their ACLs to different objects, or you could have a single Role and two groups.
 You would then apply the role to all users, but the groups to select users.

 Groups also have a field for External Group as Roles do.
 The intent is that you would have an hierarchy in your AD for example, where 20 users were in one composite group, and then 10 each were in two other groups.
 The large group would be referenced in the Role, and the child groups would be referenced in the two Groups.
 Again, this is complex by design for federated environments and by no means required.
 Your configuration may be very simple and never use groups.
-Contact Sassafras tech support if you have questions and would like to discuss this topic further for clarity, we know it gets complex!
+Contact Sassafras Software Support if you have questions and would like to discuss this topic further for clarity, we know it gets complex!

 Auto-created groups for Section Managers